sokrypton/ColabDesign/af/README.md

 ```
 - `num_recycles` - max number of recycles to use during design (for denovo proteins we find 0 is often enough)
 - `recycle_model` - When `num_recycles` > 0:
-  - `sample` - at each iteration, randomly select number of recycles to use.
-(Recommended)
+  - `average` - compute loss at each recycle and average gradients.
+(Recommend).
-  - `add_prev` - add prediction logits (dgram, pae, plddt) across all recycles.
-(Most stable, but slow and requires more memory).
+  - `sample` - at each iteration, randomly select number of recycles to use, use gradients from last recycle.
   - `last` - only use gradients from last recycle.
 (NOT recommended).
 #### How do I control which model params are used during design?
 By default all five models are used during optimization.
 If `num_models` > 1, then multiple params are evaluated at each iteration